CADawg/elreg-cli/README.md

 Upon launching, you will see the homepage of The Register, displaying a list of headlines.
 You can navigate through the headlines using the following commands:

 - `<number>`: Type the number corresponding to the headline you want to read.
+- `a`: Show all headlines at once.
+- `s`: Show the next 5 headlines.
 - `q`: Quit the application.

 When reading an article, you can use the following commands: